zani-t/raft/README.md

 **Implementation**

-Raft is normally incorporated into a distributed computing services such as a group of key-value store--in contrast the code in this repository contains enough to send a series of instructions to a simulated cluster of servers, create logs of instructions, and change server states to test different scenarios.
+Raft is normally incorporated into a distributed computing services such as a large key-value store--in contrast the code in this repository contains enough to send a series of instructions to a simulated cluster of servers, create logs of instructions, and change server states to test different scenarios.
 Environment variables can also be set to perform some simulated network inefficiencies.
 Run ./test.sh to test.
 Source code files include:
 - raft.go: Algorithm specific operations
 - server.go: Simulated server implementation